Gain 20 Pounds After Thyroid Removal?

-And leptin isn't the only hormone which is, in part, regulated by your thyroid.
+And leptin isn’t the only hormone that is, in part, regulated by your thyroid.

-Another fat storing hormone which is, in part, regulated by thyroid hormone is insulin.
+Another fat-storing hormone that is, in part, regulated by thyroid hormone is insulin.

 Women without a thyroid tend to develop insulin resistance and leptin resistance over time if their thyroid is not treated adequately.